kalebchisholm/photo-caption-generator/README.md

 1. Utilize local storage to save responses if the user leaves or reloads the page.
 2. Dependent on the first item: Add a clear results button.
 3. Add a light/dark mode toggle feature.
-4. Add styling to show the user that the input is required to generate a caption (input bar outlined in red, with required text being displayed).
+4. Add styling to show the user that the input is required to generate a caption.
+Potentially use [ChakraUI Toast](https://chakra-ui.com/docs/components/feedback/toast)
 5. Add animations using [Framer Motion](https://www.framer.com/motion/)
 6. Allow the user which GPT-3 engine they would like to use for their captions.